 The Command Interpreter (CI) is a part of the main router firmware.
 The CI provides much of the same functionality as the SMT, while adding some low-level setup and diagnostic functions.
 Enter the CI from the SMT by selecting menu 24.8.
-Access can be by Telnet or by a serial connection to the console port, although some commands are only available with a serial connection.
+Access can be by Telnet or by a connection to the console port, although some commands are only available with a console connection.
 See the included disk or zyxel.com for more detailed information on CI commands.
 Enter 8 from Menu 24 - System Maintenance.

-Note: Use of undocumented commands or misconfiguration can damage the unit and possibly render it unusable.
+Use of undocumented commands or misconfiguration can damage the unit and possibly render it unusable.

-Figure 225 Command Mode in Menu 24
+Figure 230 Command Mode in Menu 24

-Menu 24 - System Maintenance

-1. System Status

-2. System Information and Console Port Speed

-3. Log and Trace

-4. Diagnostic

-5. Backup Configuration

-6. Restore Configuration

-7. Upload Firmware

-8. Command Interpreter Mode

-9. Call Control

-10. Time and Date Setting

-11. Remote Management
+Mer nu 24 - System Maintenance 2.
+3. 4.
+System Status System Information and Console Port Speed Log and Trace Diagnostic Backup Configuration 6.
+Restore Configuration Upload Firmware 8.
+9. 10.
+Command Interpreter Mode Call Control Time and Date Setting Remote Management